deepgram/web-next/content/blog/posts/embracing-the-diversity-of-spanish/index.md

 ---
-title: Embracing the diversity of Spanish
+title: Embracing the Diversity of Spanish
 description: Spanish language diversity should be embraced by everyone including speech recognition solutions.
 There should not be just one Spanish speech model but multiple ones that start with a base model.